 Do Window Cleaners Still Work in Bad Weather?

-Do Window Cleaners Still Work in Bad Weather?November 25th, 2016 by PPC Pete
+Do Window Cleaners Still Work in Bad Weather?by PPC Pete

 Unless the weather is exceptionally poor, or if conditions are simply too unsafe to carry out a clean, then you can absolutely still expect to see your window cleaner.

 We have been running our company for 16 years now, and in that time we have seen just about every different type of weather imaginable in the UK.
 Many people automatically presume that if it’s already raining there is no point in cleaning the window – but this is not the case!
 Unless the wind is too strong or the rain is torrential we will still be along to clean your windows, as it’s mainly a mixture of wind and rain that really makes your windows dirty.